ivanovich18/Quiz-tion-AI/README.md

 #### Video Demo:

-#### Description: A python flask web application that turns long article texts into test questions (multiple choice, true or false) with quantity of your choice using OpenAI API.
+#### Description: A python flask web application that turns long article texts into test questions (multiple choice, true or false) with the quantity of your choice using OpenAI API.

 ### Technologies Used:
 - HTML